Atlas of plant and animal histology

 Receptor mediated endocytosis

 Receptor-mediated endocytosis captures specific extracellular molecules by means of receptors located in the plasma membrane.
 More than 25 receptor types have been found involved in this type of endocytosis.
 Molecules and small particles, which may be at low concentrations in the extracellular space, are efficiently included into vesicles by this mechanism.
 Molecules (also known as ligands) are recognized by these receptors, and the ligand-receptor complexes gather in small plasma membrane areas where vesicles are going to be formed.
 After pinching off from the plasma membrane, vesicles containing a high concentration of ligands are moved away from the plasma membrane.
 For example, cholesterol enters the cell by receptor-mediated endocytosis as part of low-density lipoproteins (LDL).
 LDL contains many cholesterol molecules surrounded by a lipid monolayer and a protein.
-When a cell needs cholesterol or there is a high concentration of cholesterol in the blood, many receptors for LDL are synthesized and moved to the plasma membrane.
-There, receptors bind LDL particles, and receptor-LDL complexes move by lateral diffusion and are eventually trapped by incipient membrane invaginations.
+When a cell needs cholesterol, or there is a high concentration of cholesterol in the blood, many receptors for LDL are synthesized and moved to the plasma membrane.
+There, receptors bind LDL particles, receptor-LDL complexes move by lateral diffusion and are eventually trapped by incipient membrane invaginations.
 Once formed, vesicles are targeted to endosomes, where LDL particles are released from their receptors.
-After that, LDL particles are moved to the lysosomes for degradation and release of cholesterol.
+After that, LDL particles are moved to the lysosomes for degradation and cholesterol is released.
 When this pathway is damaged, for example, by lacking LDL receptors or by failures on the receptor-LDL recognition, cholesterol accumulates in the blood and may cause arteriosclerosis and heart attack.

 2. Types